 I forced down some food.
 I heard the sound of a light aircraft.
 It was red.
 It came towards me from the south and then proceeded to circle around me before continuing its way northwards.

-On the summit were two furled flags (the Stars and Stripes and the flag of Idaho) and a couple of ammunition boxes.
+Two furled flags (the Stars and Stripes and the flag of Idaho) and a couple of ammunition boxes lay on the summit.
 The boxes contained scraps of paper signed by those who had ascended together with messages on some.

 It was chilly on the top even with the bright sun.
 I stayed on the summit for about half an hour.
 Now that the plane had gone, for all I knew I could have been the only person around for tens of miles.
 Looking down the ascent route I could see no-one.
 Then it was time to go.

 The descent was no more pleasant, nor was it much quicker.
 When I reached the bump, there was the sign of a path slightly higher up but it soon petered out.
 So the snow plunging continued.
 What I have not mentioned until now is that I had decided to wear shorts for the day.
 Most times when I sank into the snow, the surface crystals grazed another layer of skin.
-Soon each leg was lined with vertical red lines, some oozing blood that left its mark in the snow.
+Soon vertical red lines lined each of my legs.
+Some oozing blood left its mark in the snow.

 As I reached the snow bridge at the end of COR, I saw 3 people.